-The drug product for completed LNF Phase 2 clinical studies for the treatment of HDV was manufactured by Merck.
+The drug product for completed lonafarnib (LNF) Phase 2 clinical studies for the treatment of HDV was manufactured by Merck.
 We have successfully completed the technology transfer for manufacture of the LNF drug substance and the LNF drug product to our third-party manufacturers.
 All future clinical trials will be conducted with product manufactured by these CMOs.
+We also plan to have these manufacturers produce our commercial supply for progeria and progeroid laminopathies, if approved.